serverless/serverless-google-cloudfunctions/README.md

 > Google Cloud Functions v1beta2 API version will be shut down on April 15, 2020

-You can follow this [document](./MIGRATION_GUIDE.md) to upgrade your v1beta based cloud function( serverless-google-cloudfunctions v2.4.1) to v1
+You can follow this [document](./MIGRATION_GUIDE.md) to upgrade your serverless-google-cloudfunctions v2 to v3